jimmylee/next-postgres-sequelize/README.md

 You wont return here unless you drop tables.
 You can also use a GUI if you like.

-## Running the app locally
+## Setup: Run locally

-While in the root directory of the repo:
+In the root directory run these commands:

 ```sh
 npm install